-Once they receive your request, Asset Recovery Solutions is required to provide you with evidence that the account is yours and that they are legally allowed to collect the debt.
+Once they receive your request, they are required to provide you with evidence that the account is yours and that they are legally allowed to collect the debt.

 If they cannot provide this, you are no longer responsible for paying the debt.